Production of Ben-Hur (1959 film): Development

-Lew Wallace's 1880 novel, Ben-Hur: A Tale of the Christ, ran to about 550 pages.
-Zimbalist hired a number of screenwriters to cut the story down and turn the novel into a script.
+Lew Wallace's 1880 novel Ben-Hur: A Tale of the Christ ran to about 550 pages.
+Sam Zimbalist hired a number of screenwriters to cut the story down and turn the novel into a script.
 According to Gore Vidal, more than 12 versions of the script had been written by various writers by the spring of 1958.
 Vidal himself had been asked to write a version of the script in 1957, refused, and been placed on suspension for his decision.
 Karl Tunberg was one of the last writers to work on the script.
 Zimbalist had initially chosen director Sidney Franklin to helm the picture, and Tunberg consulted with Franklin about the script.
 Tunberg cut out everything in the book after the crucifixion of Jesus, omitted the sub-plot in which Ben-Hur fakes his death and raises a Jewish army to overthrow the Romans, and altered the manner in which the leperous women are healed.
 The silent film version had introduced Esther early in the picture, rather than midway as in the novel, and Tunberg retained this feature in his script as well.
 But Zimbalist was unhappy with Tunberg's script, and felt it was "pedestrian" and "unshootable".